Chancellor’s Postdoctoral Fellowship

 - A curriculum vitae.

-- A research and/or creative activity proposal describing the research and/or creative activity that the applicant would like to pursue during the fellowship (five-page limit, double-spaced).
+- A proposal describing the research that the applicant would like to pursue during the fellowship (five-page limit, double-spaced).

 - A statement sharing how your experiences related to diversity, equity, and inclusion can help to advance TCU’s commitment to fostering an inclusive community (1-3 pages).